CodinGame/game-skeleton/README.md

 This project is the skeleton for the creation of a game using the Game Engine Toolkit of [CodinGame](https://codingame.com).

-Check the documentation on the [Game Engine repository](https://github.com/CodinGame/codingame-game-engine) github page.
+Check the documentation on the [github repository](https://github.com/CodinGame/codingame-sdk-doc).

 ## Note about the game turn implementation
 There are 2 ways to implement your game turn according to the game you want to create. **The simultaneous mode** or the **Turn by Turn mode**.